tvanriper/circidenticon/README.md

 # CircIdenticon
 Provides circular identicons for web pages.

+## Why:

+Most identicons seen on various websites have a blockish look to them.
+They have a design that promotes such a look and feel.
+But aesthetically, circles appeal to people more.
+So, I wanted to build identicons that had a nicer aesthetic using circles and curves instead of blocks and triangles.

 ## Usage:

 Create a variable using a new CircIdenticon object, passing in the string for which you wish to create a CircIdenticon.